-1. Service members must accept immunizations that are properly approved, safe and effective.
+1. Service members must only accept immunizations that are properly approved, safe and effective.

 2. Senior leaders must ensure immunizations comply with government regulatory standards.

 3. If the rules are not followed the bottom of the chain of command should not be punished.